atlassian-labs/compass-examples/snippets/graphql/create-component/README.md

 ### Query Variables

-Type field could include following components - Service, Library, Application or Other.
-We are using "service" in the example below
+We are using "SERVICE" as a component type in the example below, to learn about different component types, check this [link](https://developer.atlassian.com/cloud/compass/components/what-is-a-component/#component-types)

 ```
 {
-    "query": {
       "cloudId": "your-cloud-id",
       "componentDetails": {
           "name": "<XYZ>",